-- The use of weapon systems or other actions to create specific lethal or nonlethal effects on a target. - Planned/executed at the operational level of command. - Types: lethal and nonlethal. - Shape the battlespace in support of the operational objectives. - When employed outside of an area of operations they:

-- Facilitate maneuver of friendly forces

-- Disrupt maneuver of enemy forces

-- o Isolate the AO of a major operation or campaign

-- Neutralize the enemy's operational reserve

-- Neutralize enemy critical functions and facilities

-- Deceive the enemy as to the main effort
+- The use of weapon systems or other actions to create specific lethal or nonlethal effects on a target. - Planned/executed at the operational level of command. - Types: lethal and nonlethal. - Shape the battlespace in support of the operational objectives. - Conducting targeting is one of the many Fires tasks / processes - When employed outside of an area of operations they: - Facilitate maneuver of friendly forces - Disrupt maneuver of enemy forces - Isolate the AO of a major operation or campaign - o Neutralize the enemy's operational reserve - Neutralize enemy critical functions and facilities - Deceive the enemy as to the main effort